core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 Note that the client does not obtain a Sender ID of its own, hence it installs a Security Context that a "silent server" would, i.e., without Sender Context.
 From then on, the client uses the received keying material to process the incoming multicast notifications from the server.

-Since the server is also acting as Group Manager, the public key of the server provided in the 'srv_pub_key' element of the informative response is also used in the 'gm_public_key' element of the external_aad for encrypting and signing the phantom request and multicast notifications (see {{Section 4.3 of I-D.ietf-core-oscore-groupcomm}})
+Since the server is also acting as Group Manager, the authentication credential of the server provided in the 'srv_cred' element of the informative response is also used in the 'gm_cred' element of the external_aad for encrypting and signing the phantom request and multicast notifications (see {{Section 4.3 of I-D.ietf-core-oscore-groupcomm}})

 Furthermore, the server complies with the following points.